jcachayG93/exception-handler-middleware-example/README.md

 duplicated in various end-points.

 ## Idea
 We can achieve the same using middleware.
-In this sample project, there is a single controller with a single endpoint
+In this example project, there is a single controller with a single endpoint

 ```
 [HttpGet("ping")]